-- (a) Both communities not reporting correct headcounts (Not correct, Not correct) cannot be development planning is affected in the meantime. - (b) For either community, both communities correcting simultaneously (Correct, Correct) cannot be worse than both not correcting (Not correct, Not correct). - (c) Only one of the communities correcting (Not correct, Correct) cannot be the best outcome for those who have corrected and those who have not intensifies. - (d) For a community, both communities not correcting (Not correct, Not correct) cannot be worse than when it is the only one correcting (Correct, Not correct). - (e) A community is worse off when it corrects its population while the other community does not community corrects its population (Not correct, Correct).
+- (a) Both communities not reporting correct headcounts (Not correct, Not correct) cannot be the best outcome as it benefits neither community and only defers adjustment, whereas development planning is affected in the meantime. - (b) For either community, both communities correcting simultaneously (Correct, Correct) cannot be worse than both not correcting (Not correct, Not correct). - (c) Only one of the communities correcting (Not correct, Correct) cannot be the best outcome for either community as development planning continues to be hamstrung and conflict between those who have corrected and those who have not intensifies. - (d) For a community, both communities not correcting (Not correct, Not correct) cannot be worse than when it is the only one correcting (Correct, Not correct). - (e) A community is worse off when it corrects its population while the other community does not (Correct, Not correct) compared to when it does not correct its population while the other community corrects its population (Not correct, Correct).